Median Income Limits to Nail the Bankruptcy Means Test: New for 2022-2023

-The government updated the numbers for 2022 median income limits.
+The government just updated the numbers for 2022 median income limits.
 Using median household income, it again got easier to qualify for bankruptcy Chapter 7, because of another means test adjustment.
+And while bankruptcy may seem to be “just forms,” make sure you check out my list of 12 crucial tips to do or avoid before filing bankruptcy.

 The means test for bankruptcy decides who qualifies for Chapter 7 bankruptcy eligibility.
 The first step of this process is comparing your median household income against the California median income limits set by the Department Of Justice guidelines to see if you earn less than bankruptcy median income limits.

 The means test limits adjusts over time.
 So, someone may not qualify according to the bankruptcy means test in one month but after the changes they do, or vice-verse.
-The last updates were in May 2021, and are likely changing again in 2022 .
-Here are the early 2022 bankruptcy median income figures to determine who can file Chapter 7 bankruptcy.
+The last updates were in November 2022 .
+Below are the November 2022 bankruptcy median income figures to determine who can file Chapter 7 bankruptcy.

 Means Test: 2022 Median Income Adjustments

-Because the California median income changes maybe once or twice a year, these recent changes late last year will be the first numbers used for 2022 median income.
+Because the California median income changes maybe once or twice a year, these recent changes last 2022 will be the first numbers used for 2023 median income.
 You’ll see below there’s talk about household size.
-Notice also that larger families also get a break, as the amount for each additional member after 4 increases another $9,000.
+Notice also that larger families also get a break, as the amount for each additional member after 4 increases another $9,900.
 This is helpful for households of five people or more.

 But below are the California median income limits for the various household sizes.